HenryGann/Simple-Conky-theme/README.md

 ## About

 Simple-Conky theme is created for fedora 42 Gnome based systems utilizing multiple sources.
+As this was designed for my laptop, I don't provide any GPU information or support, that is up to you.

 ![Conky Screenshot with Fedora 41](/ConkyExample.png)

-## Componets and sources
+## Components and sources

 - Base theme